ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

     - 178.32.28.59
 ```

-In my scenario, I have got only one node so I'm using an `externalIP`, all traffic to port 80 and 443 will be redirected to Træfik pod.
+In my scenario, I have got only one node so I'm using an `externalIP`, all traffic to port 80 and 443 will be redirected to Træfɪk pod.

-Still optional, it is possible to define a service to make Træfik webui accessible (it will be accessible from the outside and also published via Træfik and an *ingress* rule) :
+Still optional, it is possible to define a service to make Træfɪk webui accessible (it will be accessible from the outside and also published via Træfik and an Ingress rule) :

 ```YAML
 ---